 Regular Health Checkups

 Early diagnosis is key.
 One-third of infected people in the U.S. don’t know they have it.
-The American Association for the Study of Liver Diseases suggests screening for those at risk.
+The American Association for the Study of Liver Diseases suggests screening for at-risk patients.
 Key actions:

 “All diagnosed individuals should receive treatment,” states the AASLD/IDSA joint guideline.
 Exceptions include pregnant women and children under age 3.